CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

 -   Every validation function must return TRUE, FALSE or the invalidation code (or both as an array of two values to resolve any conflict of interpretation).

--   When applicable, translation helper functions should be designed to be able to transform one or many attributes into one.
+-   When applicable, translation helper functions should be designed to transform one or many attributes into one attribute.
--   Translation rules must take a list of values and a set of parameters and return a single value of type compatible with the type of the target attribute as defined by "targetAttributeType".
+-   Translation rules must take a list of values and a set of parameters and return a single value of type compatible with "targetAttributeType".
--   Translation functions should always double check for null values and if the passed values are of the right type.
+-   Translation functions should always double check for null values and that the passed values are of the correct type.

 #### List of validation rules functions (work in progress, many more to come)